 Minor because: The acceptance limit was more conservative than the technical requirement or governing regulatory requirement.

--than-minor if: The acceptance limit was a technical requirement or a regulatory limit, and the failed test rendered the quality of the SSC unacceptable or indeterminate.
+More-than-minor if: The acceptance limit was a technical requirement or a regulatory limit, and the failed test rendered the quality of the SSC unacceptable or indeterminate.

 Example b.
 The inspectors identified an error on an inspection record for a code required examination.